-Missing Chinese scholar: FBI finds the car she got into
+The FBI finds the car a missing Chinese grad student was seen entering

 - Surveillance video from that day shows her getting into a car in Urbana, Illinois

+Security camera footage released by the University of Illinois -- where Zhang was studying -- shows the visiting Chinese scholar getting into the passenger side of a black Saturn Astra hatchback.

-On Tuesday the FBI announced it had found the Saturn, but would not say where it was or to whom the vehicle belonged.
-Few details have been released about the search since it began.
+On Tuesday the FBI announced it had found the Saturn.
+The whereabouts of Zhang, however, remain a mystery.

+Authorities would not say where it was or to whom the vehicle belongs and few details have been released about the search since it began.

-The FBI is treating the disappearance as a kidnapping, but the campus police, in an update on the case, say they are calling it a missing persons case.
+The FBI is treating the disappearance as a kidnapping, but the campus police, in a recently released update, say they are calling it a missing persons case.

-"While we categorize this as a missing person case, the FBI may use different terminology to categorize its investigations, and kidnapping is one possibility of many that we are pursuing," the web posting said.
+"While we categorize this as a missing person case, the FBI may use different terminology to categorize its investigations, and kidnapping is one possibility of many that we are pursuing," a statement said.
 "At this point in the investigation, there is no way to confirm exactly what happened, and we are not ruling anything out."

-Zhang had a yearlong position at the university.
-The state's flagship Urbana-Champaign campus has about 5,600 Chinese students enrolled, more than any other school in the United States, the Chicago Tribune says.

-Zhang graduated last year with a master's degree in environmental engineering from the Peking University Shenzhen Graduate School, the Tribune reported.
+Zhang had a yearlong position at the university's department of nature resources and environmental sciences.
+She graduated from Beijing's prestigious Peking University last year with a master's degree in environmental engineering, according to a department webpage.

-"She was about six weeks into her appointment as a scholar in the Department of Natural Resources and Environmental Sciences when she disappeared," said school spokeswoman Robin Kaler.
+"She was about six weeks into her appointment as a scholar in the Department of Natural Resources and Environmental Sciences when she disappeared," said University of Illinois spokeswoman Robin Kaler.

 She talked to driver

-University police said Zhang had just gotten off a bus before the four-door hatchback approached her.
+University police said Zhang had just gotten off a public bus before the four-door hatchback approached her on the north end of the university campus.

 Zhang can be seen standing by a tree as a black Saturn Astra pulls up next to her.
 She had a brief conversation with the driver before entering the vehicle.

 The FBI says the vehicle appeared to be driven by a white male who circled the area before making contact with Zhang.